astropy/astropy/docs/development/building_packaging.rst

 Release
 -------

-The release procedure for the first version of Astropy will involve a combination of an automated release script and some manual steps.
+The current release procedure for Astropy involves a combination of an automated release script and some manual steps.
 Future versions will automate more of the process, if not all.

 One of the main steps in performing a release is to create a tag in the git repository representing the exact state of the repository that represents the